bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Brief:

-It is 50 years into the future.
+Imagine a better world 50 years into the future.
+In this project, you will create an interactive narrative hosted on the web.

 ## Process

 1. Discover Phase
-  - Name
+  1. On a sheet of paper, choose five categories from the following list: education, economy, health/wellness,
 2. Define
 3. Develop
 4. Deliver
+  1. Download the Twine file and submit to the project dropbox.
+Post the URL

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities